chetansinghsajwan/notes/http/field.md

 ---
 **Combined Field Value**

-It is the value for a field by combining all the occurrences of that field.
+It is the value for a field by combining all the occurrences of that field within a section.

-When a field name is only present once in a section, the combined field value for that field consists of the corresponding field line value.
-When a field name is repeated within a section, its combined field value consists of the list of corresponding field line values within that section, concatenated in order, with each field line value separated by a comma.
+If a field name is only present once in a section, the combined field value for that field is that value of that field itself.

+If a field name is repeated within a section, the combined field value consists of the list of corresponding values within that section, concatenated in order, with each field line value separated by a comma and optional space.

 For example, this section: